Tassadar921/Colonizadar/doc/development/getting-started.md

 ### 7) Access the application

-You can access the application at http://localhost:5173.
+You can access the application at http://localhost:5173 and to landing page at http://localhost:5174.

 ---